sharmautkarsh31/hotel_power_management/README.md

 ## Usage

 * To create hotel and its artefacts, go to http://127.0.0.1:8000/api/hotel/ and fill in the details.
-* Start the management of appliances:<br>
-  *Run the following command in a new terminal*
+* Start the management of appliances in a new terminal:<br>
    ```sh
    python manage.py start_electricity_management
    ```
-* To look at the live monitor that refreshes every 10 seconds, run following command
+* To look at the live monitor that refreshes every 10 seconds, run following command in a new terminal
    ```sh
    python manage.py runscript scripts.continuous_output -v3
    ```